xregistry/spec/core/spec.md

   MUST be evaluated as a logical `AND` and any matching entities MUST satisfy all of the specified expressions within that `?filter` query parameter.
-- The `?filter` query parameter can appear multiple times and if so MUST be evaluated as a logical `OR` and the response MUST include all entities that match any of the individual `?filter` query parameters.
+- The `?filter` query parameter can appear multiple times and if so MUST be evaluated as a logical `OR` with the other `?filter` query parameters that appear and the response MUST include all entities that match any of the individual `?filter` query parameters.

 The abstract processing logic would be:
 - For each `?filter` query parameter, find all entities that satisfy all